arqtv/QBOX/SetupGuide.md

 4. Connect your Pi to the Internet and test the connection is working.
 A quick and easy test is to ping 1.1.1.1

-5. Open a terminal from your desktop if necessary and from your home directory download the "QBox_Start" zip file with
+5. Open a terminal and from your home directory download the "QBox_Start" zip file with

     wget https://github.com/arqtv/QBOX/blob/main/QBox_Start.zip